Last updated on March 31st, 2021Home / Precious Metals /

-Everyone wants to buy gold from a wholesale price rather than a retail price.
+Everyone wants to buy gold at a wholesale price rather than a retail price.
 In my opinion, it is a very valid concern especially if you plan to buy gold in big amounts.

 1 – Buy substantial amounts